Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Analyze the Product

-Understanding the system requirements and conducting a comprehensive analysis are critical initial steps before drafting the test plan.
-Examining the product documentation and website provides foundational knowledge about the system.
+Understand the system requirements and conduct a comprehensive analysis as critical initial steps before drafting the test plan.
+Examine the product documentation and website to gain foundational knowledge about the system.
 The product documentation, in particular, can offer deep insights into the software’s features and how it operates.
-Engaging in discussions with stakeholders, developers, and business analysts can further enhance the understanding of the product and contribute to successfully creating the test plan.
-Researching the client, their end-users, needs and expectations, and what they anticipate from the product will provide essential information.

 Consider the following questions during the analysis: